 Dangerous Goods Carrier Matrix

-click here for a Hi-res image of the matrix.
+Click the below links for a high-resolution image of the matrixes.

 Disclaimer: Shipping of ANY class of dangerous goods is subject to approval by Shippit and the Carrier.

 How do I apply to ship dangerous goods?